Peeragogy/Peeragogy.github.io/action.md

 - other
 - what's next?

-# Week 4.
+# Stage 4.
 Wrap up the project with a critical assessment of progress and directions for future work.
 Share any changes to this syllabus that you think would be useful for future peeragogues!
+(1-2 weeks).

 *Activity* – Identify the main obstacles you encountered.
 What are some goals you were not able to accomplish yet?
 Did you foresee these